 This year we have 3 invited core courses, and 6 contributed courses.

-Introduction to Types and Lambdas by Nachi Valliappan (University of Edinburgh) Types were introduced to me as a restriction bolted on top of the untyped lambda calculus to prevent runtime errors caused by "stuck" terms.
-Shackles I must program with, because I could not be trusted with the power of the unruly lambda calculus.
-In this course, I will present types via the alternative discipline of intrinsic typing, which internalizes types into the definition of a lambda calculus and terms are well-typed (thus free of said errors) by construction.
-Shackles that the programming language designer must design with, because I should not even be given the opportunity to make these errors.
-The objective of this course is to provide an introduction to intrinsically well-typed lambda calculi and their interpreters.
-We will cover the "full" simply typed lambda calculus and some extensions, along with well-typed interpreters of these calculi in a variety of syntactic and semantic domains.
+Types were introduced to me as a restriction bolted on top of the untyped lambda calculus to prevent certain runtime errors.
+Shackles I must program with, because I cannot be trusted with the power of the unruly lambda calculus.
+In this course, I will present types through the lens of a different paradigm, where types are internalized into the definition of the calculus and terms are well-typed (thus free of said errors) by construction.
+This view of types, sometimes called an intrinsic view, aligns naturally with proof theory and is incredibly well suited for mechanization and mathematical treatment.

 Distributed Systems: A Logical Approach by Jamie Gabbay (Heriot-Watt University)